LoungeCPP/loungecpp.net/_the_law/acronyms.md

 IME     | In my experience
 IMO     | In my opinion
 IMHO    | In my humble opinion
+IOW     | In other words
+IANAL   | I Am Not A Lawyer
 IMNSHO  | In my not so humble opinion
 ISTR    | I seem to remember
 ITT     | In this thread